MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Resize-VHD.md

 Resize-VHD -Path C:\BaseVHD.vhd -SizeBytes 1099511627776
 ```

-Expands the VHD to 1 terabyte if the previous size was less than 1 terabyte.
-If it was larger, the
+Expands the **VHD** to 1 terabyte if the previous size was less than 1 terabyte.
+If it was larger,
-cmdlet will report an error because it can't shrink a VHD.
+the cmdlet will report an error because it can't shrink a **VHD**.

 ### Example 2